aimeeu/cardiganpeke/content/en/docs/samples/armory/contributor/index.md

 I used Snagit's scrolling feature to capture the screenshots.
 The main body content is correct, but you do see duplicate left and right menus due to the scrolling capture.

+>I created this content based on my previous project experience.

 ## Style guide

 When creating content for Armory, we followed these style guides: